fabiojmendes/doorsys-api/README.md

 Main roles:

-- It provides a rest api for
+- It provides a rest API for
   [admin console](https://github.com/fabiojmendes/doorsys-web) for CRUD operations and viewing the audit logs
 - Handles the communication with the MQTT broker for the